harcokuppens/clean-classic-helloworld/README.md

-This project can be used using a devcontainer which automatically setups a development environment with a 'classic' clean installation from https://clean.cs.ru.nl/ for you in a docker container from which you can directly start developing.
-For installation instructions see the [VSCode Development Environment Installation Guide](./DevContainer.md) Please note that the devcontainer is built specifically for the `x64` architecture.
+This project can be used using a devcontainer which automatically setups a development environment with a 'classic' clean installation from https://clean.cs.ru.nl/ for you in a docker container from which you can directly start developing with vscode with nice Clean language support.
+For installation instructions see the
+[VSCode Development Environment Installation Guide](./DevContainer.md) Please note that the devcontainer is built specifically for the `x64` architecture.
 Nevertheless, it works seamlessly on Mac and Windows machines with the `ARM64` architecture thanks